-Relationship with HKSQC 11
+Relationship with HKSQM 11

-3. Quality control systems, policies and procedures are the responsibility of the firm.
-HKSQC 1 applies to firms of professional accountants in respect of a firm's agreed-upon procedures engagements.
-The provisions of this HKSRS regarding quality control at the level of individual agreed-upon procedures engagements are premised on the basis that the firm is subject to HKSQC 1 or requirements that are at least as demanding.
+3. The system of quality management and policies or procedures are the responsibility of the firm.
+HKSQM 1 applies to firms in respect of a firm's agreed-upon procedures engagements2 The provisions of this HKSRS regarding quality management at the level of individual agreed-upon procedures engagements are premised on the basis that the firm is subject to HKSQM 1 or requirements that are at least as demanding.
 (Ref: Para.
 A3-A8)